Does smoking make you tired? Will quitting smoking make you tired?

 Smoking causes damage to the lungs due to exposure to carbon monoxide and cyanide in the cigarette smoke.
 The alveoli of the lungs lose the elasticity and this will lead to chronic obstructive pulmonary disease or COPD.
 This disease cause shortness of breath, bronchitis, wheezing, etc. all these health problems can lead to tiredness.

 The smoke from tobacco has several immediate effects on the working of the heart and blood vessels.
-When you start smoking, the heart rate increases by 30% within the first 10 minutes, this will put a strain on your heart muscles as they have to beat faster to maintain the blood supply to the organs.
+When you start smoking due to the nicotine, the heart rate increases by 30% within the first 10 minutes, this will put a strain on your heart muscles as they have to beat faster to maintain the blood supply to the organs.

-Potential problems include sleep fragmentation, insomnia, snoring, and sleep apnoea.
+This can then lead to problems such as sleep fragmentation, insomnia, snoring, and sleep apnoea.

 Sleep issues associated with smoking are largely attributed to nicotine, which is the active ingredient in tobacco products.
 Nicotine is a stimulant but, in the same way that those who overuse coffee in the hope to perk them up – stimulants that are used regularly end up causing tiredness and fatigue – the opposite of the desired effect.
 The result is a variety of sleep issues including insomnia.